Working with Your Navigator

 • personal wellness and development.

-Contacting Your Navigator
+Contacting Your Four-Year advisor

-Meeting with Your Navigator
+Meeting with Your Four-Year Advisor

-Common Topics to Discuss with Your Navigator
+Common Topics to Discuss with Your Four-Year Advisor

-There are a variety of Academic Resources, programs, learning tools and more, designed to maximize your learning and provide you with opportunities to be your best self, especially in the classroom:
+There are a variety of Academic Support Resources, programs, learning tools and more, designed to maximize your learning and provide you with opportunities to be your best self, especially in the classroom:

 You can begin by reading about your professional field of interest in the Career Interest Areas and review the many helpful resources available through My Career.
 A few of these to highlight: